-One of the most innovative art purchasing models, highly supported by new generations of young collectors and millennials, is represented by fractional ownership, whose relevance in the market has been consistently growing thanks to technological innovations, especially during the pandemic.
-According to the Deloitte Art & Finance Report 2023, technology is a driving change in the world of impact investing serving as a catalyst for incorporating art and collectible assets into their existing wealth management.
+One of the most innovative art purchasing models, highly supported by new generations of young collectors and millennials, is represented by fractional ownership, whose relevance in the market has been consistently growing thanks to technological innovations and to the rapid development of blockchain applications.
+According to the Deloitte Art & Finance Report 2019, technology is a driving change in the world of impact investing.
+Indeed, the advent of blockchain technology and tokenisation aims to usher in the next generation of art and cultural impact investment models, which combine fractional ownership with social impact investment (Deloitte Art & Finance report, 2019).
 This undergoing technological shift is praised by art professionals, collectors and wealth managers, who believe the art market needs to modernise its business practices.